gpt4free/g4f.live/docs/inference-api.md

 ## Conclusion
-The G4F Interference API provides a seamless way to integrate G4F with existing OpenAI-based applications and tools.
-By following this guide, you should now be able to set up, run, and use the Interference API effectively.
-Whether you're using it for text generation, image creation, or as a drop-in replacement for OpenAI in your projects, the Interference API offers flexibility and power for your AI-driven applications.
+The G4F Inference API provides a seamless way to integrate G4F with existing OpenAI-based applications and tools.
+By following this guide, you should now be able to set up, run, and use the Inference API effectively.
+Whether you're using it for text generation, image creation, or as a drop-in replacement for OpenAI in your projects, the Inference API offers flexibility and power for your AI-driven applications.

 ---